TomSumner28/trc-salesgpt-frontend/README.md

 ## Features

-- **Microsoft connection** – Click the button on the homepage to link your Microsoft account.
-- **Forecasting tool** – Dark-mode page at `/forecast` that estimates orders, revenue, ad spend and ROAS using region reach, retailer tier, store count and cashback rates.
-You can select multiple regions to sum their reach.
+- **Forecasting tool** – The homepage provides a dark-mode forecasting form that estimates orders, revenue, ad spend and ROAS using region reach, retailer tier, store count and cashback rates.
+Multiple regions can be selected via checkboxes.